Outsourced CFO pricing: Calculate your monthly cost for strategic finance support

 Some providers quote monthly retainers but add hourly charges for "extra" work.
 This reintroduces the unpredictability you wanted to avoid.
 Confirm that the monthly fee covers your identified scope and includes no surprises.

+Request proposals with your scope and access requirements stated upfront, then evaluate each quote against your calculated benchmark.
 You now have a framework to estimate your outsourced CFO cost before talking to providers.
 Run your calculation using your actual numbers.
 Write down your estimated range.

 When you request proposals, share your scope requirements and access expectations.
 Compare the quotes you receive against your calculated benchmark.
 Choose the provider whose pricing, expertise, and fit align with your situation.